About the Author

 Professional Work

-Chetna served as the Communications Officer at the European Organization for Nuclear Physics (French: Counseil européenne pour la recherche nucléaire), known as CERN, that operates the largest particle physics laboratory in the world.
-She supporting editorial content production and digital communications as part of the Education, Communications and Outreach (ECO) group.
+Chetna served as the Communications Officer at the European Laboratory for Particle Physics (French: Counseil européenne pour la recherche nucléaire), known as CERN, that operates the largest particle physics laboratory in the world, and home to the Large Hadron Collider.

 Her articles for CERN's website can be found here: home.cern/authors/chetna-krishna